ncbi-nlp/MedCalc-Bench/README.md

 ## MedCalc-Bench Dataset

-In addition to the 1,047 evaluation instances, we also provide a training dataset of 10,053 instances which can be used for fine-tuning open-source LLMs (see Section C of the Appendix).
+In addition to the 1,100 evaluation instances, we also provide a training dataset of 10,615 instances which can be used for fine-tuning open-source LLMs.
 The training data can be found in the ```dataset/train_data.csv.zip``` file and can be unzipped to obtain ```train_data.csv```.
 This training dataset can also be found in the train split of the HuggingFace link.

 Each Instance in the dataset contains the following information: